jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Forest Blizzard using zero\-day vulnerabilities to target sensitive sectors
-Main Intelligence Directorate (GRU)\-affiliated actor, Forest Blizzards compromise of operational and strategic level targets likely represents a means by which Russian leadership can gain situational awareness supporting a range of military and
+Main Intelligence Directorate (GRU)\-affiliated actor, Forest Blizzard’s compromise of operational and strategic level targets likely represents a means by which Russian leadership can gain situational awareness supporting a range of military and